nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 **Step 4**.
 The `run` method in `AddAlertCommand` overrides the `run` method in `Command`.
 This calls the `checkAddAlertUpc` method, which checks if the UPC of the alert is one that exists in the inventory.
 If the UPC does not exist in the inventory, an error message is shown.
 Otherwise, the `addAlert` method is called.
 The `addAlert` method checks if the alert is a minimum or maximum alert, and then adds the alert to the AlertList by calling either the `addMinAlert()` or `addMaxAlert()` method.
+If the `SessionManager`'s `autosave` flag is enabled, it writes the current alert list to a file using the `SessionManager`.

 The `run` method in `RemoveAlertCommand` overrides the `run` method in `Command`.
 This calls the `checkRemoveAlertUpc` method, which checks if the UPC of the alert is one that exists in the inventory.
 If the UPC does not exist in the inventory, an error message is shown.
 Otherwise, the `removeAlert` method is called.
 The `removeAlert` method checks if the alert is a minimum or maximum alert, and then removes the alert.
+If the `SessionManager`'s `autosave` flag is enabled, it writes the current alert list to a file using the `SessionManager`.